 Within my travels of close to fifty countries and almost all fifty states, one of my definite interests has been dining in historical haunts.
 Savannah, Georgia has its share of restaurants in historical buildings and homes, with The Olde Pink House being one of them.
 This lovely Southern Cuisine restaurant sits inside a stately Georgian mansion that dates back to the late 1700s, and is a National Historical Landmark in Savannah.

 There is a lot of history to to the old Habersham House (original family) with a lot of interesting stories.
 One story being why the house is pink, as it was not originally painted or wanted to be pink.
-Although, I think it aesthetically pleasing to the eye with the palms and ferns.
+Although, I think it is aesthetically pleasing to the eye with the palms and ferns.
 It almost has a tropical or Southern Californian feel to it.

 For more information: The Olde Pink House – History Revisited

 Prior to my arrival, I had checked out the menu online and was very excited at the Southern choices with a modern upscale twist.
-I decided on trying several of their most notable dishes such as the Blue Crab Beignets, Southern Sushi and the Fried Green Tomatoes.
+I decided on trying several of their most notable dishes such as the Blue Crab Beignets, Southern Sushi, and the Fried Green Tomatoes.
 All of these dishes were appetizers and not entrées.
 I figured that I would wait for my return to indulge on their entrées.

-The Olde Pink House was magnificent lunch experience!
-Not only for their delectable Southern comfort food but for the hospitality, atmosphere and the mansion’s historical value.
+The Olde Pink House was magnificent lunch experience.
+Not only for their delectable Southern comfort food but for the hospitality, atmosphere, and the mansion’s historical value.
 May this Old Pink House live for another three hundred years in whatever evolution it takes on, although I do enjoy it as a restaurant!

 For restaurant information and reservations, please visit their official website – The Olde Pink House